 In discussions of the use of lottery selection, the most common worry is competence.
 Wouldn't entrusting political decision-making to a randomly selected body of citizens be a disaster, much worse than delegation to elected representatives?
-Maybe electoral politics has its problems, but at least those selected have to be at least somewhat intelligent, socially competent, hard-working-or so the thought goes.
+Maybe electoral politics has its problems, but at least those selected have to be at least somewhat intelligent, socially competent, hardworking-or so the thought goes.

 It is hard to know how to respond to this concern.
 The extent to which one is worried about citizen competence may well depend on one's life experiences.
-One response is to present the many institutional solutions that might increase competence: (a) creating incentives for the full range of citizens to participate (so that one doesn't get a skewed sample as with juries), (b) setting reasonable minimum thresholds (e.g. requiring a high school diploma or the equivalent), and (c) improving public education so that the 'worst off' from a competence perspective are relatively more competent.
+One response is to present the many institutional solutions that might increase competence: (a) creating incentives for the full range of citizens to participate (so that one does not get a skewed sample as with juries), (b) setting reasonable minimum thresholds (for example, requiring a high school diploma or the equivalent), and (c) improving public education so that the "worst off" from a competence perspective are relatively more competent.

-Let's assume that (a) and (b) have been implemented.
+Let us assume that (a) and (b) have been implemented.
 (Of course, implementing (b) is controversial and would undercut some of the advantages of the system that stem from its descriptive representativeness.)
 If the competence question remains, there are a few further possible responses.
 One can treat the question as a quality threshold question and argue that most citizens actually would be competent.
 Or one can focus on the question as a comparative question, and attempt to highlight the incompetence of elected officials.
 Or one can argue that elected officials are perhaps more competent in some sense, but that this is outweighed or undermined by the ways in which they are biased.
 All three strategies have promise, and they do not compete; indeed, the three together may be more plausible than any one in isolation.
-A full effort to develop these responses requires empirical investigation, but it is worth noting that it is at least not obvious that the average member of Congress is better able to understand technical policy issues.39 least that is the hope.
-The lottocratic structure-and in particular the single-issue focus and use of experts-is designed to lessen the competence concern.
+A full effort to develop these responses requires empirical investigation, but it is worth noting that it is at least not obvious that the average member of Congress is better able to understand technical policy issues.39

 Additionally, at least for some issues, the views of ordinary people currently play a significant role in determining what policy options are viable.
 So, in the comparative assessment of the electoral system versus the lottocratic system, this is a reason to prefer the SILL system.
-At least with the SILL system those ordinary views become somewhat better informed-or at
+At least with the SILL system, those ordinary views become somewhat better informed-or at least that is the hope.
+The lottocratic structure-and in particular the single-issue focus and use of experts-is designed to lessen the competence concern.